4 Micro-Finance-Habits To Transform Your Financial Future

 Rewind 6 months ago, I’d convinced myself that I desperately needed a new camera.
 Escaping the fact that I’d bought a camera 2 years ago and never used it, that was irrelevant.
 I needed a new camera so then I could start a YouTube channel.

 I’d spent a lifetime online looking at all the different options for cameras.
 I’d created spreadsheets, cost-benefit plans, worked out what equipment I needed and where to get it from.
-I’d made a habit of Googling the best kit.
+I’d made a micro-habit of Googling the best kit.

 But in actual fact, I didn’t need a new camera.
 I would have never used a new camera.
 A new camera is the last thing I needed.
 In reality, the best bet would be to think about selling my old camera.